tlorans/defi-gmx-v2/README.md

 - how is funding fee calculated?
 - what is price impact pool?
 - what is position size?
-- what market is long token = short token?
 - what is reserve factor?
   -> reserveUSD represents the total value of tokens reserved in USD terms for open positions.
 - what is virtual inventory
-- difference between GlvRouter and ExchangeRouter
-  -> GLV for LP, ExchangeRouter for traders?
 - crossover
   -> a crossover in balance is for example if the long open interest is larger than the short open interest, and a short position is opened such that the short open interest becomes larger than the long open interest
-- why clear price after order?
+- why clear price after order? -> price is set for each execution of order
 - why reserve must be below threshold?
-- graph execution price
+- TODO: graph execution price?
-- why market index token set to EOA?
-0x47904963fc8b2340414262125aF798B9655E58Cd
+- why market index token set to EOA? synthetic assets
 - what is an atomic provider?
-- how to get GMX dao token?
+- how to get GMX dao token? -> stake GMX

 - [GMX delegatees](https://www.tally.xyz/gov/gmx/delegates)
 - [Chainlink providers](https://docs.chain.link/data-feeds/price-feeds/addresses?network=arbitrum&page=1)